foleykyle01/e-ink-pregnancy-tracker/README.md

 }
 ```

-Push changes to GitHub and the display updates automatically within an hour.
+Push changes to GitHub and the display updates automatically within 30 minutes.

 ## Button Controls